 After lunch make your way to the well-preserved medieval castle overlooking the river, with tall red-brick walls and monumental turrets at each of the corners.
 Built by the Della Scala family under Cangrande II in 1356, the castle primarily served as a military structure.
 The interior houses a museum with a vast collection of medieval sculptures, paintings, and ancient weapons.

-The castle was build using distinct red-colored bricks and has an adjoining bridge that connects the two sides of the city divided by the Adige River.
+The castle was built using distinct red-colored bricks and has an adjoining bridge that connects the two sides of the city divided by the Adige River.
 This bridge is also referred to as Ponte Scaligero and is reminiscent of castle fortifications.
 Once you’ve crossed the bridge, stroll along the river until you reach the next bridge over, Ponte della Vittoria.
 You can walk along the bridge to head back to Verona and explore if you have more time.

 Walk down the Lungo Adige (the banks of the River Adige)